Hilbert Space Black Hole Analog: Unidirectional Transport without Driving: Emergence of Unidirectional Transport

 Figure~\ref{fig:pop_imbalance_L6}(a) demonstrates the population imbalance $\Delta n$ as a function of time $t$ and interaction strength $U$.
 The heatmap reveals interaction windows with strong directional transport, where particles tunnel readily from one side of the barrier but remain trapped from the other side.
-The strongest directional asymmetry occurs at $U\approx1.42 J$, where positive $\Delta n$ indicates particles tunnel from the vertical configuration but not from the angled configuration.
+The strongest directional asymmetry occurs at $U\approx1.42 J$, where positive $\Delta n$ indicates particles tunnel from the vertical side but not from the angled side.
 We focus our analysis on this regime, which exhibits robust directional transport over an extended parameter range ($\Delta U\sim 0.05 J$, corresponding to $3.5\%$ relative uncertainty in $U$).
 Narrower resonance-like features visible at higher $U$ values are excluded from detailed analysis due to their sensitivity to parameter variations.
 The required precision $\delta U / U = 3.5\%$ is readily achievable via Feshbach resonance control within current experimental capabilities~\cite{Marte2002, Borkowski2023}.
-Figure~\ref{fig:pop_imbalance_L6}(b) demonstrates the directional asymmetry at the interaction strength $U=1.42 J$: particles tunnel from the vertical side with large-amplitude oscillations, while the angled configuration exhibits nearly complete suppression of tunneling, with population to the right of the barrier remaining below 0.1 particles throughout the evolution.
-This dramatic contrast exemplifies the unidirectional transport regime where the interplay between asymmetric barriers and interactions creates effective one-way transport.
-To emphasize the robustness of the effect, we numerically studied the quantum dynamics also for coherent state initial conditions $|n_1,\dots,n_L\rangle=\Pi_{j=1}^L{\rm exp}\left(-n_j^2/2+\sqrt{n_j}\hat b_j^\dagger\right)|{\bf 0}\rangle$ where only $n_1,\dots,n_{L/2-1}$ are nonzero, i.e., for an initial wavefunction that is a direct product of a Poisson distribution over number (Fock) states in each well to the left of the barriers.
-This initial state is the closest quantum analog to a classical phase-space point as well as an excellent approximation to Bose-Einstein condensates prepared on single particle modes \cite{Lieb2007}.
-The quantum dynamics was solved for by using a fully variational approach based on a multi-configuration ansatz in terms of Glauber coherent states \cite{Werther2020} (for an implementation of the same initial states but using generalized coherent states as basis functions, see \cite{Qiao2025}).
-For the same model parameters as the ones used in Fig.~\ref{fig:pop_imbalance_L6} and for $n_1=n_2=2$ as well as $n_3,\dots,n_6=0$ initially, we find qualitatively similar behavior, although the amplitude of the oscillation in the vertical case is suppressed, as depicted in Fig.~\ref{fig:pop_imbalance_L6}(c).
-The stark difference between the tunneling in the vertical and angled configurations is still present, however.
+Figure~\ref{fig:pop_imbalance_L6}(b) demonstrates the directional asymmetry at the interaction strength $U=1.42 J$: {particles tunnel from left with large-amplitude oscillations, while tunneling from right exhibits nearly complete suppression, with after-barrier} population remaining below 0.1 particles throughout the evolution.
+This dramatic contrast exemplifies the unidirectional transport regime where the interplay between asymmetric barriers and interactions creates effective one-way transport. {To emphasize the robustness of the effect, we numerically studied the quantum dynamics also for coherent state initial conditions $|n_1,\dots,n_L\rangle=\Pi_{j=1}^L{\rm exp}\left(-n_j^2/2+\sqrt{n_j}\hat b_j^\dagger\right)|{\bf 0}\rangle$ where $n_j$ are nonzero only on the left ($n_1,\dots,n_{L/2-1}$) or only on the right ($n_{L/2+2},\dots,n_{L}$) of the fixed asymmetric barrier, corresponding to left- and right-initialized configurations, respectively, i.e., for an initial wavefunction that is a direct product of a Poisson distribution over number (Fock) states in each well on the side of the barrier where the coherent state is prepared.} This initial state is the closest quantum analog to a classical phase-space point as well as an excellent approximation to Bose-Einstein condensates prepared on single particle modes \cite{Lieb2007}.
+The quantum dynamics was solved for by using a fully variational approach based on a multi-configuration ansatz in terms of Glauber coherent states \cite{Werther2020} (for an implementation of the same initial states but using generalized coherent states as basis functions, see \cite{Qiao2025}). {For the same model parameters as the ones used in Fig.~\ref{fig:pop_imbalance_L6} and for $n_1=n_2=2, n_3,\dots,n_6=0$ (left-localized initial state) or $n_5=n_6=2, n_1,\dots,n_4=0$ (right-localized initial state), we find qualitatively similar behavior, although the amplitude of the oscillation in the left-initialized case is suppressed, as depicted in Fig.~\ref{fig:pop_imbalance_L6}(c).
+The stark difference between the tunneling from the left and from the right is still present, however.}